 Development proposals must demonstrate how they will contribute to the character of the area, incorporating design principles that reflect the local vernacular, particularly within the two Conservation Areas and those features and characteristics included in the WDVDS (They apply across the whole NDP area).
-Proposals will be expected to demonstrate the following:
+Proposals will be expected to reflect the advice in the National Model Design Code and the WDVDS and demonstrate the following:

 - i.
-Building form and style to complement the character of the area including low roof lines and details such as flint inserts, arched window details, dormer windows in a low roof, raised eaves and exposed woodwork.
+Building form and style to complement the character of the area including low roof lines (as illustrated in the WDVDS) and details such as flint inserts, arched window details, dormer windows in a low roof, raised eaves and exposed woodwork.
 These are all distinctive local features which will generally be supported; - ii.
 Use of locally distinctive building materials as appropriate to the location (brick, flint, thatch, clay tiles or slate).
 The use of flint, mellow red and blue brick, rendering painted white or cream, slate or thatch is encouraged.
-The use of grey and brown roofing materials is preferred, or if a red roof is appropriate a mellow mixed red including reused tiles in A1 condition would be acceptable; - iii.
-Suitable boundary treatments, such as brick, flint, chalk or hedges of beech, hawthorn, privet or yew (see Policy EL4).
+The use of grey and brown roofing materials is preferred, or if a red roof is appropriate a mellow mixed red including suitable reused tiles would be acceptable; - iii.
+Suitable boundary treatments, such as brick, flint, chalk or hedges of beech, hawthorn, privet or yew (see Policy EL5).
 Traditional topped walls (cob, thatch or tiled) should be maintained; - iv.
-Attention to design detail and discreet siting of service features such as bin stores; cycle stores; meter boxes, flues and ventilation ducts; renewable energy; lighting and satellite dishes should create places that are durable, safe and secure, functional, aesthetic and suitable for their location and use, meeting the other relevant policies of the NDP. - v.
+Attention to design detail and discreet siting of service features such as bin stores; cycle stores; meter boxes, flues and ventilation ducts; renewable energy; lighting and satellite dishes should create places that are durable, safe and secure, functional, aesthetic and suitable for their location and use, meeting the other relevant policies of the Plan. - v.
 Designs must respect the connections between people and places, appropriate to the development's location and make use of renewable energy and water saving technologies.